smazga/GetFARMSEpub/README.md

 I like Go, but haven't had much call to use it.
 This seemed like a great opportunity, so I embarked what is essentially a straight port from Python to Go.

 ## How
-To use it, visit the book you want to download. [example]:(http://maxwellinstitute.byu.edu/publications/books/?bookid=105) Find the bookid at the end of the address (105, in our example).
+To use it, visit the book you want to download.
+For example: http://maxwellinstitute.byu.edu/publications/books/?bookid=105 Find the bookid at the end of the address (105).

 Then simply build and run while passing in the book id.